Robert-96/readme-template/README.md

 > A brief description about what your project does.

-A more detailed one to two paragraph description about your project and what it does and who it's for.
+A more detailed one to two paragraph description about your project, what it does and who it's for.

 ## Getting Started